JanSharp/VRCRotationGrip/README.md

 The names are up to you of course.

+# Restrictions

+There are plenty.
+But one that's quite noteworthy is the fact that the max rotation deviation will always use the original rotation as a base line, and allow you to rotate the object in any direction away from the original rotation, until it reaches the max deviation.
+There's currently no way around it this, not even using a different script to set the rotation at Start (i mean, maybe with even more hacks, but no, don't.), it would require a new feature in this script.
+However I'm not sure how exactly that should look for it to even be somewhat intuitive, and all in all this script is a mess and I don't enjoy working on it.
+There's a reason why there's still TODOs in the file.

 # Editor Tools

 The `RotationGrip` script comes with 2 (technically 3) utilities in the form of buttons in the inspector for the script.